michalmonday/fast_map/README.md

 ## Troubleshooting and issues
+Calling fast\_map from different threads or calling fast\_map\_async in a loop may lead to creating too many processes or threads.

 Accessing thread-safe objects (created externally, and using locks under the hood) within the function supplied to fast\_map will probably result in a deadlock.

 By default the fast\_map `threads_limit` parameter is `None`, meaning that a separate thread is spawned for **each** of supplied tasks (attempting to provide full concurrency).
 It is strongly encouraged to set threads\_limit to some reasonable value for 2 reasons: